grapa-dev/grapa/docs-src/docs/type/vector.md

 ```

 > **Note**: Vector header support has excellent Unicode capabilities.
 It can handle UTF-8 BOM (Byte Order Mark) in CSV files, and header names with Unicode characters (including Cyrillic, accented characters, etc.) are fully preserved and accessible using the header extraction methods.
+>
+> **Encoding Support**: CSV to vector conversion supports UTF-8 encoding only.
+While UTF-16 BOMs are detected and stripped, the content must be UTF-8 encoded for proper processing.
+Files with UTF-16 content should be converted to UTF-8 before processing.
+>
+> **Note**: If you encounter garbled text in your vector data, it may indicate that your CSV file is encoded in UTF-16 or another non-UTF-8 encoding.
+Convert the file to UTF-8 encoding before processing.

 ### Working with Mixed Data Types
 ```grapa